June 23, 2020

 Please bear in mind that this approach is new territory for us just as it is for you.
 We ask you to forbear with us through any imperfections in the technical aspects of the presentation.
-We will certainly be making adjustments after we get through this first “online” Sunday morning.
+We will certainly be making adjustments as we go.

 May we be united in prayer and in heart, mind and spirit as we do our best to worship “together” under the present circumstances.
 Whatever you think of this arrangement, please apply Ephesians 4:1-16 and 1 Corinthians 13 (all) so that love and unity may prevail in all things in the flock of God.